 You do not need specialized software to create effective Pareto charts.
 Google Sheets offers free combination charts that handle the dual-axis format well.
 Microsoft Excel has a built-in Pareto chart type (Insert > Statistical Chart > Pareto) available in Excel 2016 and later.
 LibreOffice Calc supports the same manual combination chart approach described above at no cost.
 For teams already using quality management platforms, tools like Minitab and JMP include dedicated Pareto chart functions with additional statistical analysis features.

-Standard Pareto analysis works on a single dimension – usually frequency or time.
-That’s fine in manufacturing, where you’re counting defect types.
+Standard Pareto analysis works on a single dimension, usually frequency or time.
+That is fine in manufacturing, where you are counting defect types.
 But personal task management has more complexity.
 A task might happen rarely yet produce enormous results.
 Another task might happen constantly but contribute almost nothing.

-The Cause-Frequency-Impact Score (CFIS) Framework is a three-dimensional adaptation of Pareto analysis built for personal productivity analysis at goalsandprogress.com.
+The Cause-Frequency-Impact Score (CFIS) is our own three-dimensional adaptation of Pareto analysis, developed at Goals and Progress for personal productivity rather than borrowed from the quality-management literature.
 It scores each task category across three dimensions and produces a composite ranking that accounts for both how often something happens and how much it matters when it does.
+It sits inside the wider Goals and Progress approach to prioritization, where the recurring question is not just “what is urgent” but “which categories of work actually move my goals,” which is why CFIS folds goal alignment directly into the score.

 The Three CFIS Dimensions